Azure/azure-kusto-java/quickstart/README.md

 4. Click on _Generate Sample App Code_ button
 5. Follow the wizard
 6. Download the app as a zip file
-7. Unpack the app source code to your folder of choice
+7. Extract the app source code to your folder of choice
 8. The configuration parameters defined in `kusto-sample-config.json` are already defined appropriately for your ADX cluster, which you can verify

 ### Running the app